 One of the unexpected benefits of my interest in graffiti – photographing it and seeking to understand it as an art form – is how well received my posts have been among graffiti artists and train writers.
-I’ve only written about graffiti 33 times on this site, but I now receive more email about these posts than I do about all other subjects combined.
-In the last 24 hours, graffiti searches have led more people to my site than the search term, “Generation X.”
+I’ve only written about graffiti 33 times on this site, but I now receive more emails about these posts than I do about all other subjects combined.
+I’m reminded of what one of my favorite writers, Brenda Ueland, wrote in her book, If You Want To Write, “You know, I have come to think listening is love, that’s what it really is.”

 Recently, a graffiti artist in Oklahoma City reached out to me on Facebook and shared with me links to some of his work.
 This is the first graffiti of Christ I have come across locally.